tinybirdco/DynamoDBExporter/DDBStreamCDC/readme.md

 In the Lambda configuration, add these environment variables:

 #### Required
-1. TB_DS_ADMIN_TOKEN: Your Tinybird Data Source Admin Token (Create this in Tinybird).
+The Lambda requires a Tinybird Token to push the data into your Workspace.
 It requires the `DATASOURCE:APPEND` and `DATASOURCE:CREATE` scopes.
 By default the `create datasource token` in Tinybird has these scopes already.
-2. You can modify the Lambda to use an AWS Secret instead as required.
+You have two options:
+* TB_CREATE_DS_TOKEN: Set this environment variable with the Token directly if you wish.
+This will override the Secret option below if set.
+We recommend you name it with a standard prefix like `TinybirdAPIKey-` to make it easy to set in your access policy for retrieval.
+  **OR**
+* TB_CREATE_DS_TOKEN_SECRET_NAME: The name of a Secret in AWS Secrets Manager which contains the necessary Token.
+This is the default and preferred behavior.

 #### Optional
 1. TB_DS_PREFIX: The prefix to apply to the DynamoDB table names when creating them in Tinybird, it defaults to `ddb_`
 2. TB_API_ENDPOINT: The URL of your Tinybird Workspace, if different than the default.
 You can easily find this in the Add Datasource > Events API example in the UI.
 It defaults to `https://api.tinybird.co/v0/`
 3. TB_SKIP_TABLE_CHECK: You can set this to True if you want the script to skip checking if the target Tinybird Datasource already exists.
 The script will create it with a good schema by default, but once it's running you may want to set this to skip the extra API call every invocation.
+4. BATCH_SIZE: This sets the number of records to be micro-batched and sent to Tinybird.
+It defaults to 250 which is very conservative.
+5. MAX_PAYLOAD_SIZE: Set this to control the maximum payload size sent to Tinybird.
+It defaults to 10Mb.
+6. REGION: Set this to override the AWS Region used for processing if necessary.
-4. LOGGING_LEVEL: Controls the detailed logging level of the Lambda.
+7. LOGGING_LEVEL: Controls the detailed logging level of the Lambda.
 Defaults to `INFO`, can be set to `DEBUG` for more verbosity.
+8. TB_CREATE_DS_TOKEN_SECRET_KEY_NAME: You can use this to override the name of the Key in the AWS Secret Manager that stores the Tinybird API Token.
+Defaults to `TB_CREATE_DS_TOKEN`.

 ## 6. Add S3 Trigger